-I never really thought about divorce before my own.
+I never thought much about divorce before my own.
 Of course, I would hear in passing that someone I knew was getting divorced, or was already divorced.
-But as the child of a widow, the sense of loss that follows divorce always seemed to pale in comparison to watching the anguish my mother went through losing a spouse that I never paid divorce much mind.
+But as the child of a widow, the sense of loss that follows divorce always paled in comparison to watching the anguish my mother went through losing a spouse that I never paid divorce much mind.
 How misguided and insensitive I was.

-My mother became a widow at thirty-nine years old, the same age I was when my husband left me.
+My mother became a widow at 39 years old, the same age I was when my husband left me.
 That year, as my thirty-ninth birthday drew near, I could not help but feel a sense of foreboding.
-I was now the same age my mother was when my forty-one year old father suffered a massive heart attack and died suddenly.
-Blowing out the candles on my thirty-ninth birthday cake, as my forty-one year old husband sat beside me, the similarities were not lost on me.
+I was now the same age my mother was when my 41 year-old father suffered a massive heart attack and died suddenly.
+Blowing out the candles on my thirty-ninth birthday cake, as my 41 year-old husband sat beside me, the similarities were not lost on me.
 That I just needed to get through this year was my only thought.
 Then history would not, could not, repeat itself.